microsoft/vscode-docs/docs/nodejs/nodejs-deployment.md

 Tutorial | Description
 --- | ---
-[Deploy using the Functions Extension](/tutorials/functions-extension/getting-started) | Build and manage Azure Functions serverless apps directly in VS Code with the Azure Functions extension.
+[Deploy an Azure Function](/tutorials/functions-extension/getting-started) | Build and manage Azure Functions serverless apps directly in VS Code with the Azure Functions extension.
 [Deploy using the App Service extension](/tutorials/app-service-extension/getting-started) | Manage Azure resources directly in VS Code with the Azure App Service extension.
 [Deploy using Docker](/tutorials/docker-extension/getting-started) | Deploy your website using a Docker container.
 [Deploy using the Azure CLI](/tutorials/nodejs-deployment/getting-started) | Create, deploy, and update a website using a terminal and the Azure CLI.